Kurt Lewin’s Life Space

 “Kurt Lewin’s holistic, gestalt, and field-oriented personality theory had a high influence on the emerging personality psychology.
 It moved away from the prevailing static models of personality in favor of a dynamic one.
 Behavior is no longer seen as a manifestation of character or of traits, but as a functional part of the situation” (Lindorfer, 2021).

 Life Space encompasses all external and internal factors that influence a person’s behavior at any given moment.
 It includes the person’s goals, needs, emotions, social relationships, and the physical environment.
 Lewin posited that behavior (B) is a function of the person (P) and their environment (E), succinctly summarized in the equation B = f(P, E).
 While the equation is extremely simple, applying the concept is complex.
-The person element is comprised of many elements, including past experiences, perceptions, and future aspirations.
+The person element includes many factors, including past experiences, perceptions, and future aspirations.

 Herbert S. Strean explains that the life space is the whole of psychological reality.
 It consists of “the totality of facts that are capable of determining the behavior of an individual.
 It includes everything that has to be known in order to understand the concrete behavior of an individual human being in a given psychological environment at a given time” (Strean, 1975, p.
 140).